Zabrane/erl-emp/specifications/emp.md

 - Data: application data.

 # Communication flow
+## Connection
+A client can connect to a server at any time.
+If a connection dies, the client can try to reconnect; implementations should implement a backoff mechanism to avoid overloading the network and the server.

+After a connection has been established, peers start the handshake procedure.

 ## Handshake
 When the connection has been established, each peer starts the handshake
 procedure: